RequestNetwork/requestNetwork/packages/prototype-estimator/README.md

 It is useful to measure and keep track of the size of requests in the storage, and the throughput of the system.

 `Size` is the size on IPFS
-`Count per second` is the number of transactions made from the client-side library to a local Request node
+`Count per second` is the number of transactions made from the request-client.js library to a local Request node

 ## Usage